magnum/wordpress/wp-content/plugins/miniorange-saml-20-single-sign-on/readme.txt

 *	<a href="https://plugins.miniorange.com/saml-single-sign-on-sso-wordpress-using-netiq" target="_blank">**NetIQ**</a> (supports SAML SSO for WordPress login)
 *	<a href="https://plugins.miniorange.com/fusionauth-saml-single-sign-on-sso-for-wordpress" target="_blank">**FusionAuth**</a> (supports SAML SSO for WordPress login)
 *	<a href="https://plugins.miniorange.com/saml-single-sign-on-sso-wordpress-using-absorb-lms" target="_blank">**Absorb LMS**</a> (supports SAML SSO for WordPress login)
+*	<a href="https://plugins.miniorange.com/saml-single-sign-on-sso-wordpress-using-identityserver4" target="_blank">**IdentityServer4**</a> (supports SAML SSO for WordPress login)
+*	<a href="https://plugins.miniorange.com/openathens-saml-single-sign-on-sso-login-wordpress" target="_blank">**OpenAthens**</a> (supports SAML SSO for WordPress login)
+*	<a href="https://plugins.miniorange.com/saml-single-sign-on-sso-for-wordpress-using-cyberark" target="_blank">**CyberArk**</a> (supports SAML SSO for WordPress login)
+*	<a href="https://plugins.miniorange.com/siteminder-saml-single-sign-on-sso-login-wordpress" target="_blank">**SiteMinder**</a> (supports SAML SSO for WordPress login)
+*	<a href="https://plugins.miniorange.com/saml-single-sign-on-sso-wordpress-using-fonteva" target="_blank">**Fonteva**</a> (supports SAML SSO for WordPress login)
-and practically any SAML compliant Identity Provider.
+*	<a href="https://plugins.miniorange.com/phenixid-saml-single-sign-on-sso-login-wordpresss" target="_blank">**PhenixID**</a> (supports SAML SSO for WordPress login) and practically any SAML compliant Identity Provider.

-= WordPress Single Sign On (SSO) =
+= WordPress Single Sign On ( SSO ) =

-WordPress Single Sign-On (SSO) is an authentication process in which a user can login to multiple applications and/or websites by using only a single set of login credentials (such as username and password).
+WordPress Single Sign-On ( SSO ) is an authentication process in which a user can login to multiple applications and/or websites by using only a single set of login credentials (such as username and password).
 This prevents the need for the user to login separately into the different applications.
 WordPress Single Sign-On addresses the challenge of maintaining the credentials for each application separately, streamlining the process of signing-on without need to re-enter the password.

-WordPress Single Sign On allows your users to login to your WordPress site by authenticating with their IDP.
+WordPress Single Sign On ( SSO ) allows your users to login to your WordPress site by authenticating with their IDP.
 If your users first login to some other application connected to your IDP, they can seamlessly login to WordPress without being prompted for login again.

 This SAML WordPress Single Sign On SSO solution provides SAML SSO capability to your WordPress site, converting it to a SAML compliant Service Provider which can be configured with any SAML compliant Identity Provider, allowing your users to login to your WordPress(WP) site.

-WordPress Single Sign on also allows you to manage login and achieve Single Sign On on your WordPress membership site using Azure AD, Azure B2C, ADFS, Keycloak, GSuite / Google Apps, Okta, Salesforce, Office 365, Shibboleth, or any SAML compliant Identity Provider so that you can allow your users to login to WordPress as a member via using their IDP credentials.
+WordPress Single Sign on also allows you to manage login and achieve Single Sign On ( SSO ) on your WordPress membership site using Azure AD, Azure B2C, ADFS, Keycloak, GSuite / Google Apps, Okta, Salesforce, Office 365, Shibboleth, or any SAML compliant Identity Provider so that you can allow your users to login to WordPress as a member via using their IDP credentials.

-miniOrange WordPress Single Sign on(SAML SSO) Plugin acts as a SAML 2.0 Service Provider which can be configured to establish the trust between the plugin and a SAML 2.0 capable Identity Providers to securely authenticate the user to the Wordpress site.
+miniOrange WordPress Single Sign on(SAML SSO) Plugin acts as a SAML 2.0 Service Provider which can be configured to establish the trust between the plugin and a SAML 2.0 capable Identity Providers to securely authenticate the user to the Wordpress (WP) site.
 This allows your users to securely login to the WordPress(WP) site.
-WordPress Multi-Site Environment and ability to configure Multiple SAML IDPs against wordpress as SAML service provider is also supported in premium Wordpress SAML SP Single Sign On plugin.
+WordPress Multi-Site Environment and ability to configure Multiple SAML IDPs against wordpress as SAML service provider is also supported in premium Wordpress SAML SP Single Sign On SSO plugin.

-WordPress SAML Single Sign On supports all kinds of SSO use cases such as Azure login into WordPress, Azure AD login into WordPress, Azure AD SSO(Azure AD Single Sign-On), Login with Azure AD, Login using Azure AD, Login with Office 365, Office 365 login, Office 365 Single Sign On, Login using Office 365, Login with Azure B2C, Azure B2C login, ADFS login into WordPress, Login with ADFS, Okta login, OneLogin SSO, Salesforce login, Login using Salesforce, Google Apps login, Google Apps Single Sign On, Login with Google Apps, Login using Google Apps, Login using Gsuite, Gsuite login into WordPress, Keycloak login, Keycloak SSO, Auth0 login, Shibboleth login, Login with Shibboleth, Login using Shibboleth, Login with Ping, PingFederate login, Ping Federate SSO, ClassLink SSO, FusionAuth SSO, Absorb LMS SSO etc allowing your users to securely login to the WordPress site.
+WordPress SAML Single Sign On ( SSO ) supports all kinds of SSO use cases such as Azure login into WordPress, Azure AD login into WordPress, Azure AD SSO(Azure AD Single Sign-On), Login with Azure AD, Login using Azure AD, Login with Office 365, Office 365 login, Office 365 Single Sign On SSO, Login using Office 365, Login with Azure B2C, Azure B2C login, Login with Azure AD B2C, Azure AD B2C login, ADFS login into WordPress, Login with ADFS, Okta login, OneLogin SSO, Salesforce login, Login using Salesforce, Google Apps login, Google Apps Single Sign On SSO, Login with Google Apps, Login using Google Apps, Login using Gsuite, Gsuite login into WordPress, Keycloak login, Keycloak SSO, Auth0 login, Shibboleth login, Login with Shibboleth, Login using Shibboleth, Login with Ping, PingFederate login, Ping Federate SSO, ClassLink SSO, FusionAuth SSO, Absorb LMS SSO etc allowing your users to securely login to the WordPress site.

-WordPress SAML Single Sign On provides Anonymous Login(Guest User Login) for your WordPress site so that your users can login to the WordPress site using the IdP credentials without creating the users in the site.
+WordPress SAML Single Sign On ( SSO ) provides Anonymous Login(Guest User Login) for your WordPress (WP) site so that your users can login to the WordPress site using the IdP credentials without creating the users in the site.

-= WORDPRESS SINGLE SIGN-ON (SSO) USE-CASES: =
+= WORDPRESS SINGLE SIGN-ON ( SSO ) USE-CASES: =

 **Azure SSO**
-The WordPress SAML Single Sign On plugin supports Azure SSO use cases such as AzureAD SSO(Azure AD Single Sign-On), Azure B2C SSO, Azure B2C login, Azure login into WordPress, Login with Azure AD, Login using Azure AD, Office 365 SSO(Office 365 Single Sign On), Login with Office 365, Login using Office 365, Office 365 Login, Login with Azure B2C, PowerBI SSO, etc.
+The WordPress SAML Single Sign On ( SSO ) plugin supports Azure SSO use cases such as AzureAD SSO(Azure AD Single Sign-On), Azure B2C SSO, Azure B2C login, Azure login into WordPress, Login with Azure AD, Login using Azure AD, Office 365 SSO(Office 365 Single Sign On SSO), Login with Office 365, Login using Office 365, Office 365 Login, Login with Azure B2C, Login with Azure AD B2C, Azure AD B2C login, PowerBI SSO, etc.
-You can also enable WordPress Single Sign-On(SSO) with multiple Azure tenants using our Azure multi-tenant add-on (Available with the All-Inclusive license of WordPress Single Sign On (SAML SSO) plugin).
+You can also enable WordPress Single Sign-On( SSO ) with multiple Azure tenants using our Azure multi-tenant add-on (Available with the All-Inclusive license of WordPress Single Sign On (SAML SSO) plugin).
 Using this you can allow users in multiple Azure tenant or Office 365 tenant to login to your WordPress site.

 Azure AD Login / Azure AD SSO(Azure AD Single Sign-On) / Azure login allows your users to authenticate with their Azure Active Directory credentials on the Microsoft login page in order to log into the WordPress site.
-We provide deep integration between WordPress Single Sign On and Azure AD Login in which you can also map the users' information such as givenname, surname, email, groups, etc from your Azure AD to the WordPress site.
-This allows your users to securely achieve Login with Azure AD / Login using Azure AD / Azure AD SSO / Azure login / Login with Azure B2C for you WordPress site.
+We provide deep integration between WordPress Single Sign On ( SSO ) and Azure AD Login in which you can also map the users' information such as givenname, surname, email, groups, etc from your Azure AD to the WordPress site.
+This allows your users to securely achieve Login with Azure AD / Login using Azure AD / Azure AD SSO / Azure login / Login with Azure B2C / Login with Azure AD B2C / Azure AD B2C login for you WordPress site.
 This also allows your Office 365 users to achieve WordPress Single Sign On(Login with office 365 credentials / Office 365 Login / Login using Office 365) by authenticating via their Office 365 credentials.
 Our WordPress SSO plugin allows you to map user information from Office 365 to your WordPress site in order to seamlessly achieve Office 365 Login / login with office 365 credentials / Office 365 SSO / Login using Office 365.

+We provide support for SSO with Azure AD Multi-tenants, Azure AD B2B Login as well as Azure AD B2C login.

-The WordPress SAML Single Sign On plugin allows your users present in any of the Azure AD tenant to login to the WordPress site.
+The WordPress SAML Single Sign On SSO plugin allows your users present in any of the Azure AD tenant to login to the WordPress site.
 Multi-tenancy for Azure AD can be seamlessly achieved using our Azure AD multi-tenant SSO add-on.
-This allows Single Sign-On(SSO) with multiple Azure AD tenants in your WordPress site.
+This allows Single Sign-On( SSO ) with multiple Azure AD tenants in your WordPress site.

 **Google Apps SSO**
 The WordPress SAML Single Sign On SSO plugin supports SSO with GSuite / Google Apps(Google Apps Login / Login using Gsuite / Login with Google Apps / Login using Google Apps / Gsuite login), allowing the users in your organization to login to your WordPress site using their organization Google Apps credentials.
-You can use the WordPress Single Sign On plugin to map the user information such as first name, last name, employee details, etc from Google Apps to your WordPress site in order to achieve Google Apps Login / SSO with GSuite / Login using Gsuite / Login with Google Apps / Login using Google Apps / Gsuite login into WordPress.
+You can use the WordPress Single Sign On SSO plugin to map the user information such as first name, last name, employee details, etc from Google Apps to your WordPress site in order to achieve Google Apps Login / SSO with GSuite / Login using Gsuite / Login with Google Apps / Login using Google Apps / Gsuite login into WordPress.
-We also support WordPress Single Sign On with multiple Google Apps organization on the same site using our All-Inclusive plan.
+We also support WordPress Single Sign On SSO with multiple Google Apps organization on the same site using our All-Inclusive plan.
-We provide seamless integration between WordPress Single Sign On and Google Apps Login(Login with Google Apps) in which you can provide Role controls to your users based on Google Groups or Organizational Unit membership.
+We provide seamless integration between WordPress Single Sign On ( SSO ) and Google Apps Login(Login with Google Apps) in which you can provide Role controls to your users based on Google Groups or Organizational Unit membership.
 This allows your users to seamlessly achieve Google Apps Login / Login with Google Apps / Login using Google Apps(Google Apps Single Sign On) for your WordPress site.
 WordPress SAML Single Sign On SSO is a leading enterprise grade WordPress plugin trusted by thousands of organizations from schools to large public companies, for enabling SSO with GSuite / Google Apps(Google Apps Login / Login using Gsuite / Login with Google Apps / Login using Google Apps / Gsuite login).
 Our WordPress SSO plugin enables displaying user's Google Profile photo in place of their avatars through out the site(available with Custom integration) in addition to Google Apps Login / SSO with GSuite / Login using Gsuite / Login with Google Apps / Login using Google Apps / Gsuite login.

 **Federation SSO**
-The WordPress SAML Single Sign On plugin is compatible with Federation use cases allowing your students or staffs to login the WordPress site using their university credentials that is affiliated with any federation such as InCommon, HAKA, HKAF, etc.
+The WordPress SAML Single Sign On SSO plugin is compatible with Federation use cases allowing your students or staffs to login the WordPress site using their university credentials that is affiliated with any federation such as InCommon, HAKA, HKAF, etc.
 To enable Federation WordPress Single Sign-On SSO, you will need to get the Federation SSO add-on.

 **Salesforce Community SSO**
-The WordPress SAML Single Sign On plugin allows your Salesforce community users to login to the WordPress site by authenticating with their Salesforce credentials(Login using Salesforce / Salesforce Login).
+The WordPress SAML Single Sign On SSO plugin allows your Salesforce community users to login to the WordPress site by authenticating with their Salesforce credentials(Login using Salesforce / Salesforce Login).
 You can also enable Single Sign-On SSO with multiple Salesforce communities using our Salesforce Community add-on.
 Our WordPress Single Sign-On(SAML SSO) plugin supports all the Salesforce SSO use cases such as Salesforce Login, Salesforce Single Sign-On, Salesforce Community SSO, Salesforce Login(Single Sign-On) into WordPress, Login using Salesforce, Login with Salesforce.
 This allows you to seamlessly achieve Login using Salesforce, Salesforce Login, Salesforce Community SSO, Login with Salesforce, Salesforce Single Sign-On for your WordPress site.